ODR platform: The European platform for online dispute resolution provided by the EU Commission

 The ODR platform is an automated communication tool that makes it possible to settle disputes between consumers and traders in e-commerce.

-You can choose the complaint option if you have already tried to solve the problem directly with the company and think that a neutral ADR body would be helpful.
-The request for direct talks offers once again the possibility to communicate with each other via the chat portal of the ODR platform and to find a common solution.
+You can file a complaint if you have already tried to solve the problem directly with the company and think that a neutral ADR body would be helpful in order to find an amicable solution.

 Note

-The online trader may not respond to the consumer complaint or the request for direct talks, as the use of the platform is voluntary.
+The online trader may not respond to the consumer complaint as the use of the platform is voluntary.

-An email will inform the consumer after 30 days for complaints and after 90 days for direct talks that their respective case has been automatically closed.
+An email will then inform the consumer after 30 days that their complaint has been automatically closed.

 Consumers who live in Germany have the possibility to turn to the national contact point Germany to get advices on other legal protection options.